MASD-Project/dogen/README.md

   (_Domain Architecture_).
 We will continue to refactor the code internally until it is consistent with the conceptual model.
 It may take a long while to get there.
-This means that adding new features is not a priority for Dogen development (though of course we are gathering a long list of ideas in our [product backlog](https://github.com/MASD-Project/dogen/blob/master/doc/agile/product_backlog.org)).
+This means that adding new features is not a priority for Dogen development (though we are gathering a long list of ideas in our [product backlog](https://github.com/MASD-Project/dogen/blob/master/doc/agile/product_backlog.org)).
-- in our quest for the conceptual model, we have broken and _we shall continue_ to break the API many times.
+- in our quest for the conceptual model, we have broken and _we shall continue to break_ the API many times.
 This will manifest itself in having to update user models or in changes in the generated code.
 Features that have been working thus far may also be deprecated.
 We provide no guarantees of forward or backward compatibility; there isn't even an effort not to break these - in